 When Thomas Alva Edison gifted the world with the very first electric lamp, he might not have paid much attention to the efficiency or the efficacy of it.
 The invention of the first electric lamp was after all, a successful endeavor and a huge leap forward for science.
 Further, the environmental conditions then were far better than they are now for them to care much about such trivial issues!

 However, things are now much different.
 In these times of global warming and energy scarcity, incandescent lamps are proving to be way more costly both in terms of environmental impact and energy efficiency.
-Many developed nations are also planning to phase out incandescent lamps, because suitable energy-efficient alternatives are now available.
+Many developed nations have begun to phase out energy inefficient incandescent lamps, because suitable energy-efficient alternatives are now available.

-Currently, there are two types of energy-efficient lighting technologies available in the market – CFLs (compact fluorescent lamps) and LEDs (light emitting diodes).
+Currently, there are two types of energy-efficient lighting technologies available in the market – CFLs (Compact Fluorescent Lamps) and LEDs (Light Emitting Diodes).
 A light-emitting diode (LED) bulb is a semiconductor light source.
-LED lamps are several times better than other light sources like fluorescent lamps or incandescent lamps due to their longer lifespan and higher energy efficiency.
-Further, LED lamps come into maximum brightness without any warm up time, unlike fluorescent ones.
+A LED light is several times better than other light sources like fluorescent lamps or incandescent lamps due to its longer lifespan and higher energy efficiency.
+Further, LED lights come into maximum brightness without any warm up time, unlike fluorescent ones.
 It is now preferred by users across diverse fields such as domestic, industrial, commercial and advertising.

-LED lamps have been around for quite some time now, but they were only used in gadgets like remote control, decorative lights, digital clocks etc., LED bulbs differ from traditional incandescent bulbs in the way they produce the light.
+LED lights have been around for quite some time now, but they were only used in gadgets like remote control, decorative lights, digital clocks etc., due to their high cost.
+LED bulbs differ from traditional incandescent bulbs in the way they produce the light.
 While old fashioned incandescent bulbs emit light when electricity is passed through a metal filament, LEDs produce light by using a semi-conductor that illuminates when electrical current passes through it.

-Since LED lamps have been recently employed for household lighting, they are costlier than other types of energy efficient lamps (like CFLs) and are also only available in focused brightness.
-However, with increasing popularity and advancements in technology, these difficulties are being overcome.
+Since LED lamps have been recently employed for household lighting, they are costlier than other types of energy efficient lamps like CFLs and are also only available in focused brightness.
+However, with increasing popularity, advancements in technology and an increasing need for eco-friendly products, these difficulties have been overcome.

-LEDs are more expensive, but they do have benefits over the other lamps like CFLs:
+LEDs are more expensive, but they do have benefits over the other light bulbs:

 - LEDs use 90% less energy than incandescent lamps (CFLs use 60-80% less than incandescents, and halogens use 20-30% less)